 - Each year, an estimated 5 million older adults are abused, neglected, or exploited.

-- Older Americans lose an estimated $2.6 billion or more annually due to elder financial abuse and exploitation, funds that could be used to pay for basic needs such as housing, food, and medical care.
+- Some estimates put losses from elder abuse over $36 billion or more annually due to elder financial abuse and exploitation, funds that could be used to pay for basic needs such as housing, food, and medical care.

 - Elder abuse occurs in every demographic and can happen to anyone—a family member, a neighbor, even you.

-- It is estimated that only one in five of these crimes are discovered.
+- It is estimated that only one in 24 of these crimes are reported.

 Reporting Elder Abuse